mr-bt/manager.README/README.md

 ## Some points on hiring and managing your team

-One of your most important jobs is to recruit incredibly high quality talent.
-Collaborate with me on your new hires.
+One of your most important jobs is to recruit incredibly high-quality talent.
+Collaborate with me on your new hires - direct reports.
 These are ultimately your decision, but I hold veto power (that I will use judiciously).
 I will want more involvement in your first hire, than your second, than your third, than your fourth, etc.

-Share with me your team management system — if diferent from the company — how you communicate the vision, set goals, create alignment, foster high engagement, and cultural nuances/recruiting practices/performance review processes that are unique to your team.
+Share with me your team management system — where different from the company — how you communicate the vision, set goals, create alignment, foster high engagement, and cultural nuances/recruiting practices/performance review processes that are unique to your team.

-I’ll push you to push out poor performers and get frustrated when we take too long to act.
-Be fair with terminations — take responsibility that you (or your predecessor) made a mistake hiring them, and don’t surprise your employees that they are being let go.
+I'll push you to push out poor performers and get frustrated when we take too long to act.
+Be fair with terminations and don't surprise your employees that they are being let go.
 People who are let go must leave with their respect intact.

 Recognize and support your top performers.
 Help me help you recognise your top performers.

-Don’t surprise me with employee departures.
+Don't surprise me with employee departures.
 We should know about these before they happen.

-Be explicit about team norms that aren’t held companywide.
-It’s okay if some norms differ between teams.
-Just be explicit about it and make sure they don’t collide with company values.
+Be explicit about team norms that aren't held companywide.
+It's OK if some norms differ between teams.
+Just be explicit about it and make sure they don't collide with company values.

 ## Books